Firstly, How do you define a pub?

 ● Country Pub: A pub that functions more likely as a recreational and social center and a rural drinking establishment.

 ● Theme Pub: A pub that follows or aligns on its own culture and theme that is even depicted in the interiors, food, and serving style.
-Example: sports bar, Irish pubs, rock pubs, etc.
+Example: sports bars, Irish pubs, live music pubs, etc.

-● Micro pubs: Micro Pubs are small, modern, and a one-room pub, followed by Martyn Hillier’s principles.
+● Micro pubs: Micro Pubs are small, modern, and one-room pubs, followed by Martyn Hillier’s principles.

 ● No-lo: A “Nolo” or “No-Lo” pub is a special kind of pub that serves only non-alcoholic and low-alcoholic beverages.